reinimax/design-framework/README.md

 1. **CSS reset by Eric Meyer:** I used this one in most of my other projects and am very happy with it.
 So I copied it into the framework.
 For information on the version and license (and a link to the author's homepage), see the comment directly in the file.
 2. **Variables:** SASS variables for fonts, colors and other stuff.
 An explanation on how to use them follows below.
 3. **General stuff & Typography:** Some general settings that are, I believe, universally useful.
 This includes setting everything to border-box, giving images a max-width of 100% and setting line-height to the standard 150%.
 Also, the `<h1>` - `<h6>` elements get a bigger font-size to introduce some visual hierarchy from the start.
-4. **Grid-System:** The grid is based on CSS Grid and features 12 columns and two breakpoints.
+4. **Grid-System:** The grid is based on CSS Grid and features 12 columns and four breakpoints.
 See below on how to use it.
 5. **Styles for form-elements:** Some basic styling for buttons and `<input>`-fields.
-6. **Utilities:** For now, this section contains only two things: a class for styling lists as navigation and a class for manipulating the aspect ratio of images.
+6. **Utilities:** Classes for hiding and showing elements, for styling lists as navigation and for manipulating the aspect ratio of images.

 ## So, how do I use it?